 Campus Carry Policy

 The Board of Trustees of Our Lady of the Lake University has set forth a policy which prohibits weapons on all OLLU campuses.
-This policy applies to all, even individuals who hold a License to Carry (LTC) or Concealed Handgun License (CHL).
+This policy applies to all, even individuals who hold a License to Carry (LTC) or Concealed Handgun License (CHL) or who carry a handgun without a license under the new Texas law that went into effect on Sept.
+1, 2021.

 In the summer of 2015, Senate Bill 11 was passed in the Texas Legislature’s 84th Session, allowing holders to License to Carry (LTC) or Concealed Handgun License (CHL) to carry weapons on the campuses of colleges and universities in the state.
 The bill, commonly known as Campus Carry, included a provision for private universities to decide “after consultation with campus constituents” whether to follow the decision, create special “carry spaces” on campus or to “opt out.”